open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 instrumentations ([#4580](https://github.com/open-telemetry/opentelemetry-go-contrib/issues/4580)).
 This package aims to solve that by being publicly usable.

-This document outlines a proposal for a new instrumentation package called `otelhttpconv` that will provide a way to reduce some of this code repetition, especially with the setup of spans and metrics and their attributes.
+This document outlines a proposal for a new instrumentation module called `otelhttpconv` that will provide a way to reduce some of this code repetition, especially with the setup of spans and metrics and their attributes.